Royal Canadian Air Farce

-As Jim Carrey, Matthew Perry, and current Walk of Fame honourees Martin Short and Michael J. Fox can all attest, most of the biggest names in Canadian comedy had to leave the country to earn proper recognition.
-But leave it to the comic masterminds who form the Royal Canadian Air Farce to reverse that trend.
+As Jim Carrey, Matthew Perry, Martin Short and Michael J. Fox can all attest, most of the biggest names in Canadian comedy had to leave the country to earn proper recognition.
+But leave it to the comic masterminds who formed the Royal Canadian Air Farce to reverse that trend.

 Only one of the four, Don Ferguson, was born in Canada.
 Roger Abbott hails from Birkenhead, England; John Morgan came from Aberdeen, Wales; and Luba Goy is immensely proud of her Ukrainian heritage.
 Together the Air Farce farceurs not only reflect Canada's multicultural spirit, but are living proof that it is, indeed, possible to achieve superstardom within the country's borders.

 The genesis of the Air Farce dates back to 1970, when Morgan and Montrealer Martin Bronstein formed an improvisational troupe called The Jest Society.
 The original group also included Abbott, Gay Claitman, and future Newsworld host Patrick Conlon.
 Within a year, Claitman and Conlon were out; Goy and Ferguson were in.